 ASPECTS: VR Interactive Experience

 PLATFORM: HTC Vive and Oculus Rift.
-Visit SteamVR to purchase.
+FREE on SteamVR.

 Like an art installation in virtual reality, this project is a playful attempt to recapture the magic of some of the first moving image experiments.